dng24/casual-ctf/partial_flags/README.md

 ## Solution

 Running `strings` on the binary will reveal different parts of the flag, and participants can guess the order of the pieces.
-However, one would have to trace through the assembly or use a decompiler to figure out the order that the pieces are in.
+However, to be sure of the correct order of the pieces, one would have to trace through the assembly or decompiled code.

 The default flag is `casual{bm9pY2UhIQo=}`.